AMIN-HASSAIRI/AboutMe/content/authors/admin/_index.md

     date_end: 2022-08-30
     summary: |
       Responsibilities include:
-      - Communicating with CEO of a Swedish SaaS company and understanding the needs of the client’s project—accelerate the adoption of sustainable agriculture by enabling farmers to earn an additional income for improving soil health on farmland, through using an automated system to monitor and verify soil carbon uptake.
+      - Client Communication: Engaging with the CEO of a Swedish SaaS company to understand the client’s project needs, aimed at accelerating the adoption of sustainable agriculture by enabling farmers to earn additional income through an automated system for monitoring and verifying soil carbon uptake.
-      - Presenting the client’s project goal to other five developer team members, and dividing tasks evenly among them using Jira, to achieve business milestones.
+      - Project Coordination: Presenting the client’s project goals to a team of five developers, and organizing task distribution using Jira to ensure efficient progress toward business milestones.
   - position: Music Teacher (Full-time); following the national curriculum in charge of grade 7 — 10
     company_name: Musical Talent School (Sfax, Tunisia)
     company_url: